Skip to content Skip to footer

 Martin Quen: Materiality in Abstraction

-Martin Quen’s “Orbs” harnesses the raw energy of encaustic and charcoal on an 18 x 24-inch wood panel.
-With textured surfaces and tonal gradations, this piece invites viewers into a contemplative space, emphasizing abstract art’s unique interplay of form and medium.
+Martin Quen’s Orbs uses encaustic and charcoal on an 18 x 24-inch wood panel to explore depth and atmosphere.
+Through textured surfaces and tonal shifts, the piece invites viewers into a contemplative space.
+Moreover, it emphasizes how material choices play a key role in exploring abstract art and shaping visual meaning.

 Paul T. Scarborough: Layers of Meaning